Skip to main content

 • How to configure Serenity BDD reporter

-• How to produce Serenity BDD reports
+• How to generate Serenity BDD reports

 Example reports produced by Serenity BDD